paser4se/ALAMOSE/Module-5.md

 ---
 layout: default
+title: Module 5
-title: Git Hooks to Facilitate Automated Security Static Analysis
+description: Git Hooks to Facilitate Automated Security Static Analysis
-description: Under Construction
 ---

+## Description

+Under Construction

 ## Learning Objectives
 Upon completion of this module, the student will be able to